Get

 4. Fade Out the Lure

 Gradually, you should remove the treat altogether and just give them the command.
-At some point, they should understand what the word “bow” means and perform the action without any luring.
-While you won’t be luring with the treat, you should still give them a treat for the successful command.
+At some point, they should understand what the word “bow” means and act without luring.
+While you won’t be luring them with the treat, you should still reward them for the successful command.

 Your focus at this step is to quit luring, not to quit providing positive reinforcement.